 When you select a category you have the option to edit how it appears on your website.
 As well as the ability to enable or disable your category, add it to your menu or edit the category name.

 You’ll see from the screenshot below that when you open a category a list of tabs appears relating to that specific category.
 Including, ‘Content’ where you can add a description of your category and a related image.
 As well as the ability to add and view the products within this specific category by selecting the ‘Products in Category’ drop down.

 Again don’t forget to save any changes you have made before leaving the page, using the orange ‘Save’ button at the top right.
 There is also a button to ‘Delete’ should you wish to completely remove the category altogether.
 Although we’d suggest disabling a category instead, as it will save you time should you ever want to include this category again in future.

 Adding Root and Subcategories with Magento 2

-Simply select which type of category you wish to add by selecting either the ‘Add Root Category’ or ‘Add Subcategory’ buttons, this will allow you to then build your category.
-Firstly give your new category a name and then input the information relating to your new category in the various tabs mentioned previously.
-Don’t forget to save your category.
-It will then become visible to the left of the page with your other, already saved categories.
-You then have the ability to drag and drop your categories into the specific order you wish and put subcategories inside your chosen root categories.
-Again use the save button to save any changes you may have made to the order of your categories to ensure any updates are made visible on the front end of your website.
+Don’t forget to save your category, making it visible to the left of the page with your other, already saved categories.
+Giving you the ability to drag and drop your categories into the specific order you wish and put subcategories inside your chosen root/parent categories.
+Again use the save button to save any changes you may have made to the order of your categories.
+Ensuring any updates are made visible on the front-end of your website as you go along.

 Adding and Editing Blog Posts with Magento 2